mwakok/FAIR4RS/Collaboration.md

 - You may need a `develop` branch for active development
 - Many [branching models](https://coderefinery.github.io/git-branch-design/05-branching-models/) exist.

+You can use the branching model to define a branch based workflow for your repositories.
 In these slides, we will introduce the GitFlow branching model.

 ---